Novel Algorithms for Efficient Mining of Connected Induced Subgraphs of a Given Cardinality: Introduction

 In this paper, we first present a variant algorithm of the previous well-known algorithm\cite{1}.
 In the algorithm, we use a guarding set to record the visited vertices.
 The algorithm incrementally enumerates the required subgraphs by adding a neighbor vertex of the current subgraph (the neighbor vertex must not be in the guarding set).
 In such a way, each connected induced subgraph is enumerated and no duplicates are produced.
 Different from the existing algorithms in the literature that either work in a bottom-up manner or in a reverse search way, we propose a top-down algorithm that enumerates all connected induced subgraphs of size $k$ by deleting so-called deletable vertices (vertices are non-articulation points) from large connected subgraphs until the size of the current subgraph is $k$.

 The rest of the paper is organized as follows.
-The state-of-the-art algorithms are introduced in Section 2.
-Section 3 first presents the notations and preliminaries.
+The state-of-the-art algorithms are introduced in Section II.
+Section III first presents the notations and preliminaries.
 Then, we describe the proposed variant algorithm and the proposed top-down algorithm in detail.
 The proof of the correctness and the complexity of the top-down algorithm is also presented.
-The experimental comparison and analyse are provided in Section 4.
-Section 5 discusses the future work.
-Finally, Section 6 concludes the paper.
+The experimental comparison and analysis are provided in Section IV.
+Section V discusses future work.
+Finally, Section VI concludes the paper.